griffio/griffio.github.io/_posts/2021-07-14-Kill-It-With-Fire-Review.md

 category: engineering
 tags: review
 published: true
-summary: review of Kill It With Fire
+description: Book review of Kill It With Fire by Marianne Bellotti
 ---

 ![Kill It With Fire](/public/kitwf.jpg)